Why Women Retire With Less Money Than Men

 Chapter 7 — Longevity as a Financial Penalty, Not a Bonus

-Living longer is often presented as an unequivocal and unquestioned privilege.
+Living longer is often presented as an unquestioned privilege.
 From a demographic perspective, greater female longevity is frequently celebrated as a public health and social achievement.
-However, when observed through the economic structure that supports retirement income over time, this biological advantage becomes a factor of cumulative financial risk.
-For many women, living longer means sustaining comparatively fewer accumulated resources over a significantly longer period within a system that was not designed to accommodate or redistribute this structural asymmetry.
+Yet when observed through the economic structure that supports retirement income over time, this biological advantage can become a factor of cumulative financial risk.

 Longevity does not operate neutrally.
 It interacts with lower wages, fragmented trajectories, reduced access to assets, and greater dependence on fixed benefits.
-The result is that additional years of life, rather than expanding choices, tend to expand vulnerability.
+The result is that additional years of life, rather than automatically expanding choices, can expand vulnerability.

 More Years, Less Financial Margin

 Women live, on average, longer than men.
-In the United States, female life expectancy exceeds male life expectancy by approximately five years, according to recent data (CDC, 2022).
-This differential means that women must finance more years of consumption, healthcare, and housing in retirement.
-Yet they reach this stage with less accumulated wealth, as shown in previous chapters.
+In the United States, female life expectancy exceeds male life expectancy by several years, according to recent public health data (Xu et al., 2022).
+This means women often need to finance more years of consumption, healthcare, housing, and care in retirement.
+Yet they frequently reach this stage with less accumulated wealth.

 Research indicates that the combination of greater longevity and lower initial wealth creates structural pressure on old-age budgets.
-A study by Brown, Kling, Mullainathan, and Wrobel shows that the risk of depleting resources increases significantly when the life horizon extends without a proportional adjustment in retirement income (Brown et al., 2008).
-Additional time begins to function as a multiplier of constraints rather than opportunities.
+A study by Brown, Kling, Mullainathan, and Wrobel shows that the risk of depleting resources rises when the life horizon extends without a proportional adjustment in retirement income (Brown et al., 2008).

 This mismatch transforms longevity into an economic penalty.
-The issue is not living longer, but living longer in a system that does not adequately redistribute risks across time.
+The issue is not living longer.
+The issue is living longer in a system that does not adequately redistribute risks across time.

 Longevity Risk and the Absence of Protection

-The term longevity risk describes the possibility of outliving one’s own financial resources.
-In theory, instruments such as annuities could mitigate this risk by providing lifetime income.
-In practice, women have lower access to and lower uptake of these products, in part due to costs, complexity, and liquidity needs (Mitchell et al., 2011).
+Longevity risk describes the possibility of outliving one’s financial resources.
+In theory, instruments such as annuities can help mitigate this risk by providing lifetime income.
+In practice, women may have lower access to and lower uptake of these products due to costs, complexity, and liquidity needs (Mitchell et al., 2011).

-In addition, annuity pricing reflects women’s higher life expectancy, resulting in lower monthly payouts for women with the same initial capital.
-Thus, the instrument meant to protect against longevity risk incorporates longevity itself as a factor that reduces income.
+In addition, annuity pricing reflects women’s higher life expectancy, which can result in lower monthly payouts for women with the same initial capital.
+Thus, the instrument designed to protect against longevity risk can incorporate longevity itself as a factor that reduces income.

 Health, Care, and Rising Costs

 Greater female longevity is associated with a higher probability of living alone at advanced ages and greater exposure to healthcare and long-term care costs.
-Studies show that women are more likely to need long-term care and for longer durations than men (Spillman et al., 2014).
-These costs are, to a large extent, not fully covered by public systems or private insurance.
+Studies show that women are more likely to need long-term care and to need it for longer durations than men (Spillman et al., 2014).
+These costs are often not fully covered by public systems or private insurance.

 When financial resources are limited, healthcare spending competes directly with basic expenses.
 Budgets become more rigid, and the margin to absorb unexpected events decreases.
-This scenario increases dependence on family networks or public policies, reducing financial autonomy.
+This increases dependence on family networks or public policies and can reduce financial autonomy.

 The Interaction Between Inflation and Time

-Another frequently underestimated factor is the cumulative impact of inflation across longer retirements.
-Even moderate rates erode purchasing power over time.
+Another underestimated factor is the cumulative impact of inflation across longer retirements.
+Even moderate inflation erodes purchasing power over time.
 For women who depend on fixed benefits or poorly indexed income streams, real losses accumulate year after year.

 Studies by Blanchett show that inflation risk becomes more relevant the longer the retirement horizon, requiring greater capacity for adjustment and diversification (Blanchett, 2017).
-However, women tend to hold more conservative portfolios in old age, in part due to income constraints and late-life aversion to volatility.
-This combination reduces inflation protection precisely when inflation becomes most damaging.
+However, women often hold more conservative portfolios in old age, partly due to income constraints and late-life aversion to volatility.

 Widowhood and the Loss of Shared Income